Philip John Dale

 Career Stats in Australia

 As another decade began, Dale found himself in a new role once more, that of coach for the Australian national team.
-He held that position in the 2000 Olympics, 2001 Baseball World Cup, 2004 Olympics (when Australia won Silver and pitcher Chris Oxspring earned IBAF Athlete of the Year honors), 2005 Baseball World Cup, 2006 World Baseball Classic, 2006 Intercontinental Cup, 2007 Baseball World Cup, 2008 Final Olympic Qualification Tournament and 2009 World Baseball Classic.
+He held that position in the 2000 Olympics, 2001 Baseball World Cup, 2004 Olympics (when Australia won Silver and pitcher Chris Oxspring earned IBAF Athlete of the Year honors), 2005 Baseball World Cup, 2006 World Baseball Classic, 2006 Intercontinental Cup, 2007 Baseball World Cup, 2008 Final Olympic Qualification Tournament, 2009 World Baseball Classic, 2009 Baseball World Cup, 2011 Baseball World Cup, 2013 World Baseball Classic and 2017 World Baseball Classic Qualifiers.

 When not working with the national team of his homeland, Dale is an active scout.
 He has been the Eastern Rim scouting coordinator for the Atlanta Braves for several years, covering South Korea and Taiwan in addition to Australia.
-He managed the Melbourne Aces in 2010-2011.
+He signed Sung-ki Jung, Jon Kennedy, Matt Kennelly, Steven Kent, James Linger, Andrew Russell and Meng-Hsiu Tsai.

 In 2005, he was inducted into the Baseball Australia Hall of Fame as part of the initial class.